kangk1204/mindwatch/README.md

 ## Contributing

 1. Create a branch.
-2. Make changes and run the pipeline or targeted scripts to regenerate artifacts.
+2. Make changes and run the pipeline or targeted scripts to regenerate artifacts (kept locally).
-3. Add updated plots/tables (`plots/`, `logs/`) relevant to your change.
+3. Add updated plots/tables relevant to your change but keep large artifacts out of Git (the directories are ignored by default).
 4. Submit a PR with a brief summary of the results (holdout metrics, tuning settings).

 ---